 The COVID-19 crisis demands leadership at its best and women are answering the call in Cincinnati and Ohio.

-I believe they would call on women everywhere to step up and lead in their neighborhoods and communities.
+Women everywhere have the opportunity to step up and lead in their neighborhoods and communities.
 No act of empathy, kindness or leadership is too small or too large in a time like this.

-These great women from our past would definitely cheer on the women who are stepping up during this crisis — women like Ohio Department of Health Director Dr. Amy Acton, who is helping government leaders, health workers and the public understand COVID-19 and combat its spread.
+I am inspired by women like Ohio Department of Health Director Dr. Amy Acton who is helping government leaders, health workers and the public understand COVID-19 and combat its spread.

-As a women leader working with nearly 70 communities around our country, I feel a tremendous responsibility to encourage other women leaders, especially as we face these unique health and economic challenges.
+As a woman leader working with nearly 70 communities around our country, I feel a tremendous responsibility to encourage other women leaders, especially as we face these unique health and economic challenges.

-So, during Women’s History Month, and as we face the COVID-19 pandemic, let’s take time to celebrate and thank the great women in our lives for their leadership and sacrifice.
-Let’s take time to connect and support each other, albeit virtually.
-Together, we can widen the path for every young woman to follow, today and in the decades to come.
+As we face the COVID-19 pandemic, let’s take time to connect and support each other, lifting each other up whenever we can.
+Together, we can widen the path for every young woman, today and in the decades to come.